sagemath/trac_to_gh/Issue 5924.md

 # Issue 5924: Proposed new method for the OverconvergentModularForms class

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5924

 Original creator: ljpk